ajs-voices/once-upon-a-dream/scenes/010-pumpkin-pie.md

 "That wasn't your best work?
 Max would have licked his plate clean if he wasn't sitting in a posh restaurant.
 And Drew took all the leftovers.
 Man eats like a bird.
 I think he is just taking it home for his wife since she can't come to the meetings anymore."

 "You have my number now."
 I said with a smile and leaned down and whispered in Alex's ear.
 "I would very much like to see you again Alex Kennedy."
-I brushed my lips against his cheek and took a deep breath of his skin before I stood up and walked away.
+I brushed my lips against his cheek and took a deep breath of his skin.

 Alex turned into my lingering and his lips brushed against mine and the only thing runing through my mind was kissing him.
-But he whispered pulled back just a little and it drew my attention to his baby blues again.
-I bit my bottom lip and he whispered, "Can't let her think she has a chance with you."
+But he pulled back just a little and it drew my attention to his baby blues again.
+I bit my bottom lip as he whispered, "Can't let her think she has a chance with you."
 My breath caught but I forced myself to stand up and walk away.
 Fuck I wanted him.
 And that was a bad thing in that moment.
 I didn't want a fuck and leave.
 It was the hardest fucking thing turning and walking away but I did it.
 I was proud of that moment.

 Alex called out, "Hey, Pretty boy."
 I turned around and grinned at him trying very hard to hid my feelings as I kept walking backwards.
 "I'll see you around." he said.